jjlastra/HESML/README.md

 # References:

-[1] Lastra-Díaz, J. J., García-Serrano, A., Batet, M., Fernández, M. and Chirigati, F. (2017).
+[1] Lastra-DÃ­az, J. J., GarcÃ­a-Serrano, A., Batet, M., FernÃ¡ndez, M. and Chirigati, F. (2017).
 HESML: a scalable ontology-based semantic similarity measures library with a set of reproducible experiments and a replication dataset.
 Information Systems 66, 97-118. http://dx.doi.org/10.1016/j.is.2017.02.002

-[2] Lastra-Díaz, J. J., & García-Serrano, A. (2015).
+[2] Lastra-DÃ­az, J. J., & GarcÃ­a-Serrano, A. (2015).
 A novel family of IC-based similarity measures with a detailed experimental survey on WordNet.
 Engineering Applications of Artificial Intelligence Journal, 46, 140-153. http://dx.doi.org/10.1016/j.engappai.2015.09.006

-[3] Lastra-Díaz, J. J., & García-Serrano, A. (2015).
+[3] Lastra-DÃ­az, J. J., & GarcÃ­a-Serrano, A. (2015).
 A new family of information content models with an experimental survey on WordNet.
 Knowledge-Based Systems, 89, 509-526. http://dx.doi.org/10.1016/j.knosys.2015.08.019

-[4] Lastra-Díaz, J. J., & García-Serrano, A. (2016).
+[4] Lastra-DÃ­az, J. J., & GarcÃ­a-Serrano, A. (2016).
 A refinement of the well-founded Information Content models with a very detailed experimental survey on WordNet.
-Universidad Nacional de Educación a Distancia (UNED). http://e-spacio.uned.es/fez/view/bibliuned:DptoLSI-ETSI-Informes-Jlastra-refinement
+Universidad Nacional de EducaciÃ³n a Distancia (UNED). http://e-spacio.uned.es/fez/view/bibliuned:DptoLSI-ETSI-Informes-Jlastra-refinement

-[5] Lastra Díaz, J. J., & García Serrano, A. (2016).
+[5] Lastra DÃ­az, J. J., & GarcÃ­a Serrano, A. (2016).
 System and method for the indexing and retrieval of semantically annotated data using an ontology-based information retrieval model.
 United States Patent and Trademark Office (USPTO) Application, US2016/0179945 A1.

 [6] J.J.
-Lastra-Díaz, J. Goikoetxea, M. Hadj Taieb, A. García-Serrano, M. Ben Aouicha, E. Agirre, A reproducible survey on word embeddings and ontology-based methods for word similarity: linear combinations outperform the state of the art, Engineering Applications of Artificial Intelligence.
-85 (2019) 645–665. https://doi.org/10.1016/j.engappai.2019.07.010
+Lastra-DÃ­az, J. Goikoetxea, M. Hadj Taieb, A. GarcÃ­a-Serrano, M. Ben Aouicha, E. Agirre, A reproducible survey on word embeddings and ontology-based methods for word similarity: linear combinations outperform the state of the art, Engineering Applications of Artificial Intelligence.
+85 (2019) 645â€“665. https://doi.org/10.1016/j.engappai.2019.07.010

 [7] J.J.
-Lastra-Díaz, A. Lara-Clares, A. García-Serrano, HESML: a real-time semantic measures library for the biomedical domain with a reproducible survey, Submitted for Publication.
+Lastra-DÃ­az, A. Lara-Clares, A. GarcÃ­a-Serrano, HESML: a real-time semantic measures library for the biomedical domain with a reproducible survey, Submitted for Publication.
 (2020).

 [8] R. Gentleman, Visualizing and distances using GO, URL Http://www.
 Bioconductor.
 Org/docs/vignettes.
 Html.
 38 (2005). http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.592.2206&rep=rep1&type=pdf.

-[9] C. Pesquita, D. Faria, H. Bastos, A. Falcão, F. Couto, Evaluating GO-based semantic similarity measures, in: Proc.
+[9] C. Pesquita, D. Faria, H. Bastos, A. FalcÃ£o, F. Couto, Evaluating GO-based semantic similarity measures, in: Proc.
 10th Annual Bio-Ontologies Meeting, 2007: p.
 38.

-[10] F. Azuaje, H. Wang, O. Bodenreider, Ontology-driven similarity approaches to supporting gene functional assessment, in: Proceedings of the ISMB’2005 SIG Meeting on Bio-Ontologies, academia.edu, 2005: pp. 9–10.
+[10] F. Azuaje, H. Wang, O. Bodenreider, Ontology-driven similarity approaches to supporting gene functional assessment, in: Proceedings of the ISMBâ€™2005 SIG Meeting on Bio-Ontologies, academia.edu, 2005: pp. 9â€“10.

 [11] J.L.
 Sevilla, V. Segura, A. Podhorski, E. Guruceaga, J.M.
 Mato, L.A.
-Martínez-Cruz, F.J.
+MartÃ­nez-Cruz, F.J.
 Corrales, A. Rubio, Correlation between gene expression and GO semantic similarity, IEEE/ACM Trans.
 Comput.
 Biol.
 Bioinform.
-2 (2005) 330–338.
+2 (2005) 330â€“338.

 Steps to reproduce the library